 First-class parts of trains do have a greater number of seats with a table though most trains, not all, with airline type seats do have a tray drop-down table in standard class.

 Standard class not surprisingly makes up 90 to 95% of train seats available and predominantly on a first come first-served basis.
 There are generally speaking a maximum of 4 tables on each carriage that has 4 seats facing the table.
 Families generally favour these so there is often a race for these seats.
 Reserve the table seats if you can when booking.

 A refreshment trolley service is often available, mostly Mondays to Fridays but less often at weekends but you do see them sometimes.
 The cost of food/drink off the trolley is a little expensive and has a limited selection.

 - Tea/coffee/hot chocolate

 When trains are very full the trolley service sometimes cannot pass through the train so they do not even attempt it.
 For this reason, you cannot always count on the availability of refreshments onboard trains.
 My recommendations would be always to take your own selection of food and drinks with you onboard the train.

 A buffet counter service is sometimes available on some of the longer train routes selling more or less the same options of food and drink.

-The larger stations in particular have a good selection of shops/cafes to be purchase a cross selection of food and drinks for all tastes.
-On board refreshment cars with counter services or served meals are typically very rare.
+The larger stations, in particular, have a good selection of shops/cafes to purchase a cross selection of food and drinks for all tastes.
+Onboard refreshment cars with counter services or served meals are typically very rare.